Discovering Paradise: Exploring the Cinque Terre in 3 days

 This many stairs before a coffee is not pleasant.
 Upwards to Corniglia.

-Passing through the sleepy (quite literally at 05:45am) village of Corniglia, keep at eye for the signs, you will see the first one at the church below a statue of the virgin mary.
+Passing through the sleepy (quite literally at 05:45am) village of Corniglia, keep at eye for the signs, you will see the first one at the church below a statue of the Virgin Mary.
 Do not turn right even though the sign suggests you do.
 Follow the sign marked SVA to the left downhill.

 The directional sign pointing towards the next village, was actually pointing the wrong way #cinqueterre